memgraph/docs/mage/query-modules/python/import-util.md

 }
 ```

-The `end` and `start` keys hold the information about the internal ids of start
+The `end` and `start` keys hold the information about the internal IDs of start
 and end node of the relationship.
-Each relationship also has it's internal id
+Each relationship also has its internal id
 exported as a value of `id` key.
 A relationship can only have one label which is
 exported to the `label` key.
 Properties are again key-value pairs, and the value
 of `type` needs to be set to `"relationship"`.